ishaniDolawatta/CSRF-Anti-CSRF-token/README.md

 The server rejects the requested action if the CSRF token fails validation.

 # 2. Double Submit Cookie
-If storing the CSRF token in session is problematic, an alternative defense is use of a double submit cookie.
+Storing the CSRF token in session is problematic, an alternative defense is use of a double submit cookie.
 A double submit cookie is defined as sending a random value in both a cookie and as a request parameter, with the server verifying if the cookie value and request value match.e.
+When a user authenticates to a site, the site should generate a (cryptographically strong) pseudorandom value and set it as a cookie on the user's machine separate from the session id.
+The site does not have to save this value in any way, thus avoiding server side state.
+The site then requires that every transaction request include this random value as a hidden form value (or other request parameter).

  # For more details